 The cost of the IUD’s vary depending on the type.
-Copper IUD’s are $59.00.
-Jaydess and Mirena’s are prescriptions and sell for around $350.00 and $400.00 respectively.
-Often times the hormone IUD’s are covered under personal insurance plans.
+All copper IUD’s are $65.00.
+Kyleena and Mirena IUDs are prescriptions and sell for around $350.00 and $400.00 respectively.
+Often times the hormone IUDs are covered under personal insurance plans.
 You would need to check with your insurance provider.
-Regardless of the IUD type, the insertion fee at IHC is $90.00.
-If you wish to have an informational consult prior it is $50.00 for 15 minutes.
-That cost is subsequently deducted if you choose to get an IUD.
+All potential IUD insertion patients require a 15 minute IUD telephone screening ($25.00) to discuss options, receive necessary prescriptions, and preparation instructions.
+Regardless of the IUD type, the insertion fee at IHC is $115.00.

 How Long Can it Stay in for?

 There are several Health Canada Approved IUD’s.
 The following chart lists those approved IUD’s that are offered and inserted at IHC.

 - Liberte UT 380 Short – 5yrs

 - Liberte UT 380 Short – 5yrs (silver core)

 - Liberte TT 380 Short – 5yrs